merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 The packages I have already built are here: [http://lizaurus.com/solaris10/pkgsrc-solaris10/](http://lizaurus.com/solaris10/pkgsrc-solaris10/)
 Almost all of them have been built by gcc5 from OpenCSW and some tools need its `libgcc_s`.

-Packages built by gcc9 (see below) are in a subfolder (cmake, graphite, harfbuzz).
+Packages built by gcc9 (see below) are in a subfolder.

 After the bootstrap, there're `pkg_*` utilities and those packages can be just installed without rebuilding.
 My bootstrap is also there: [http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap](http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap)